RareSkills/blog/cusdc-v3-compound/cusdc-v3-compound.md

 ![isAllowed() storage variable](https://static.wixstatic.com/media/935a00_0f8d1fce0e3e443390300a964d392f17~mv2.png/v1/fill/w_666,h_103,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_0f8d1fce0e3e443390300a964d392f17~mv2.png)

 Allowance is all or nothing in Compound V3.
 That’s why `approve` only accepts the maximum uint256 value.
-There is no storage variable for storing allowance as a number like traditional ERC 20 tokens do.
+There is no storage variable for storing allowance as a number like traditional ERC-20 tokens do.

 ## allowance (CometExt.sol)